obierlaire/flask/docs/config.rst

     ``4093``.
 Larger cookies may be silently ignored by browsers.
 Set to ``0`` to disable the warning.

+.. py:data:: JSON_ENSURE_ASCII

+    Controls whether the JSON serializer should replace non-ASCII characters with escape sequences.
+    When set to ``False``, the serializer will output Unicode characters as-is, resulting in more compact and human-readable JSON outputs, especially for non-English languages.
+    This can improve performance and reduce payload size.

+    For security reasons, strings containing HTML tags like ``</script>`` will always be ASCII-escaped regardless of this setting.

+    Default: ``False``

+.. py:data:: JSON_SORT_KEYS

+    Controls whether dictionary keys should be sorted alphabetically when serializing JSON.
+    When set to ``False``, keys are output in insertion order, which can improve serialization performance.
+When set to ``True``, outputs are consistent between serializations, which can be useful for testing and caching.

+    For backward compatibility, this defaults to ``True`` in debug mode unless explicitly configured otherwise.

+    Default: ``False``

 .. py:data:: PROVIDE_AUTOMATIC_OPTIONS

     Set to ``False`` to disable the automatic addition of OPTIONS